stormbit-finance/stormbit-ui/packages/hub-score/README.md

 # Setting up environment variables

-you need create a env in the score-cripto-main project in packages
+you need create a env in the hub-score project in packages

 ```bash
 cp .env.example .env